antonmihaylov/contracts-api/README.md

 # Notes on the project

 - In a real setting I would consider including TypeScript only if I know that most of the team that will work one this code is familiar with it or wants to learn it
+- Tests do not cover everything, there are more functional, integration and unit tests that can be added.
+For the sake of time I decided to demonstrate a few tests of each kind

 # DEEL BACKEND TASK